 - Community service

-Individuals who commit minor offences, such as public drunkenness or traffic offences do not need to go to court and do not incur a criminal record.
+Individuals who commit minor offenses, such as public drunkenness or traffic offenses do not need to go to court and do not incur a criminal record.
 Custodial sentences are divided into temporary or life imprisonment.
-Temporary imprisonment ranges significantly, from 1 day to 30 years, while life imprisonment is a whole of life tariff, meaning that convicts can only every be released upon the granting of a royal decree.
+Temporary imprisonment ranges significantly, from one day to 30 years, while life imprisonment is a whole of life tariff, meaning that convicts can only every be released upon the granting of a royal decree.
 There are around 30 inmates serving a life sentence.

-For more serious offences where there is a criminal record the data will be held for at least 30 years.
-If the punishment awarded lasts longer than 3 years the period of record is extended by the duration of the penalty, while for sentences of eight years or more the period is extended by 10 years.
+For more serious offenses where there is a criminal record, the data will be held for at least 30 years.
+If the punishment awarded lasts longer than three years the period of record is extended by the duration of the penalty, while for sentences of eight years or more the period is extended by 10 years.
 For sexual offenses, the data is deleted only 20 years after the offender is deceased.

 A large number of crimes in the Netherlands are dealt with on the basis of fixed penalty rates.
-These include those related to traffic offences and noise pollution.
+These include those related to traffic offenses and noise pollution.

-The courts may also impose community service for minor offences.
+The courts may also impose community service for minor offenses.
 This is unpaid work and can include removing graffiti or cleaning public areas.

 Dutch law provides for heavier punishment in the cases of repeat offenders.
-Known as ISD measures (Interior Persistent Offenders), they target those who have committed at least 10 offences within the previous 5 years.
-Thus someone who repeatedly commits offences such as car thefts, burglary, vandalism or shoplifting may face custodial sentences of up to 2 years.
-However the facilities have the capability for treatment of addiction or psychological problems in an attempt to reduce recidivism.
+Known as ISD measures (Interior Persistent Offenders), they target those who have committed at least 10 offenses within the previous five years.
+Thus someone who repeatedly commits offenses such as car thefts, burglary, vandalism or shoplifting may face custodial sentences of up to two years.
+However, the facilities have the capability for treatment of addiction or psychological problems in an attempt to reduce recidivism.

-What to do if you’re a victim of crime
+What to do if you’re a victim of a crime in the Netherlands

 If the situation is non-urgent you can call the national police number (0900 8844).
 For local fire services use the link to find out the number of your local emergency service.

-Victim Support Netherlands can provide legal, practical and emotional assistance to victims of crime after the event.
-The service is free and has been utilised in both major and minor incidents, including shootings, train and airplane crashes.
+Victim Support Netherlands can provide legal, practical, and emotional assistance to victims of crime after the event.
+The service is free and has been utilized in both major and minor incidents, including shootings, train and airplane crashes.
 Victim Support Netherlands are contactable on 0900-0101 or 116-006 and its offices are open Monday to Friday (09:00 – 17:00).
 Staff speak English as well as Dutch.

-The organisation can also assist in the recovery of damages from the offender through the criminal process by making an application for compensation.
+The organization can also assist in the recovery of damages from the offender through the criminal process by making an application for compensation.

-Staff can additionally support victims of crime in a number of practical ways:
+Staff can additionally support victims of crime in the Netherlands in a number of practical ways:

 - Helping you to fill out insurance forms and other paperwork